-If your pilot light is burning a yellow or an orange/yellow colour instead of a crisp blue and you are feeling unwell, you should seek medical attention straight away.
+If your light is burning a yellow or an orange/yellow colour instead of a crisp blue and you are feeling unwell, you should seek medical attention straight away.

 Carbon monoxide symptoms include nausea, headache, fatigue and dizziness.
 These could also lead to unconsciousness, brain damage or even death if not treated quickly enough.

 Why has my pilot light changed from blue to yellow?